Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If visiting by car, Lake Louise is 57 km (40 min) from Banff town on Highway 1 (Trans Canada Highway), just before it veers west into British Columbia.

 Is Moraine Lake even more beautiful than Lake Louise?
 Many would say so.

 This absolutely breathtaking Rocky Mountain gem is every bit as iconic as Lake Louise, and even appeared on the Canadian $20 banknote from 1969 to 1979.

-Getting to Moraine Lake: It’s a super winding 12 km drive from Lake Louise Drive to Moraine Lake.
-Reserving a seat on the shuttle bus is highly recommended.
+Getting to Moraine Lake: It’s a winding 12 km drive from Lake Louise Drive to Moraine Lake, no private cars allowed.
+Reserve your shuttle bus here.